vanilla/docs/content/help/cloud/leaving.md

 * Theme or plugin done as a _customer-specific_ customization
 * Config

 Of these, the only one we do not ever provide is the config.
-This is simply because it would not help you at all, and would  possibly undermine you.
-You still need to set up a new forum using the installer anyway.
+This is simply because it would not help you at all (useless data & incompatible anyway).

 We only provide custom themes or plugins that you created yourself, or that we created from scratch on your behalf under contract.
 If you customized one of our _propritary_ cloud themes via your Dashboard, we cannot assist with transitioning that theme.